Charge against Alec Baldwin in the 'Rust' movie set shooting will be dropped

 Baldwin and the film's weapons supervisor, Hannah Gutierrez-Reed, were both charged with involuntary manslaughter in the shooting.

-Baldwin was pointing a pistol at cinematographer Halyna Hutchins during a rehearsal when the gun when off, killing Hutchins and wounding director Joel Souza.
+Baldwin was pointing a pistol at Hutchins during a rehearsal when the gun when off, killing Hutchins and wounding director Joel Souza.

 Baldwin has said the gun went off accidentally and that he did not pull the trigger.
 An FBI forensic report found the weapon could not have fired unless the trigger was pulled.